h7b/h7b-dendron/notes/notes.daily.2022-11-16.create-betting-spreadsheet.md

 id: 0c44flimx5xp91rydysf4f6
 title: Create a Betting Spreadsheet
 desc: 'Create a Betting Spreadsheet'
-updated: 1669579786240
+updated: 1669812382356
 created: 1669576718969
 ---
 # Create a Betting Spreadsheet

 After having learned [[how to read odds|notes.daily.2022-11-16.football-betting]], I want to practice the experience of betting.
 Hence, I organized a betting event for World Cup 2022.
-In order to manage this event, I use Google Sheets.
-This note summarized this fun experiment.
+I use Google Sheets to manage this event.
+This note summarized this enjoyable experience.

 ## How did I organize the spreadsheet?